Placing a Baby for Adoption in Texas

-What do you do when that pregnancy test comes back positive, and it is not the result you were expecting?
+If you are pregnant and struggling with your choices around the pregnancy, we can help.
 The emotions can be overwhelming, and figuring out your next step can be hard.
 Then, when you share your news with the baby’s father, family, and friends, you may receive a wide range of advice and opinions about what you should do.
 This can make you feel even more confused.

 Step back for a minute and contact Lifetime Adoption.
-You will find a non-judgmental and calm voice on the other end who can help you consider your options.
-You can call, text, or fill out our online form, and a Lifetime Adoption coordinator will be there for you.
-She will even put you in touch with a peer or professional counselor who can help you work through the pros and cons of your options.
+You will find a non-judgmental and calm voice who can help you consider your options.
+Start by calling, texting, or filling out our online form.
+A Lifetime Adoption coordinator will contact you back immediately and she will even put you in touch with a peer or professional counselor who can help you work through the pros and cons of your options.

 What is the Adoption Process in Texas?